qixinbo/OneButtonDeepLearning/README.md

-# GUI4DL
+# OneButtonDeepLearning
-This repo provides the Graphic User Interface for Deep Learning models.
+This repo provides the Graphic User Interface for Deep Learning models to realize "One-button" to use these models.
 In detail, it provides plugins in [imagepy](https://github.com/Image-Py/imagepy) to run the DL models.

 # Usage